dotbitHQ/dotbit-did-spec/README.md

 - `profile.w3c.did.service`

   OPTIONAL.
 A set of [services](https://www.w3.org/TR/did-core/#services) as per W3C DID Core specification.
 The service `id` property MAY be omitted.
-In that case the DID resolver will generate a canonical value for the specific service entry.
+In that case, the DID resolver will generate a canonical value for the specific service entry.

   > NOTE: the .bit service will be automatically propagated as a service during DID resolution.